Anxiety- Constant worry, stressed out, panicking, stressing over little things that you know you shouldn’t be worrying over?

 • Magnesium- Most of us could really use some supplemental magnesium.
 Magnesium is our key nervous system nutrient that helps to calm and relax the nervous system.

 • B Vitamins– B vitamins are best used synergistically with other B vitamins.
 They are important for helping us have a healthy stress response and many of us lack B vitamins in our diet.
 They help to produce our calming neurotransmitters such as serotonin and GABA.

-• Zinc- Supports our neurotransmitter productions and deficiencies in zinc can trigger anxiety.
+• Zinc- Supports neurotransmitter production, deficiencies in zinc can trigger anxiety.
 Our diets are often very low in zinc.

 • Omega 3 fatty acids- Our bodies are not made to produce omega’s on it’s which is why they are called essential fatty acids- we must get them through our diet or supplemental.
 Omegas are important in regulating normal brain and nervous system function.